If your Southern Australia itinerary includes a stop in Adelaide, you should definitely consider adding a trip to the nearby Kangaroo Island.

 Things to do on Kangaroo Island

-Indulge in Food and Wine
+Indulge In Food And Wine

 We didn’t know it until we arrived on Kangaroo Island, but as it turns out, this part of South Australia is an up and coming food and wine hotspot!
 Although relatively new to the food scene, the island has made a name for itself through some great wine, honey, and other produce.